The Shark Reef is home to more than 1,200 different species of sharks, tropical and fresh water fish, reptiles, marine invertebrates and rays.

 Since many of us aren't planning to pet a piranha anytime soon, visitors can enjoy getting a "hands-on" experience with various stingrays, eels and crabs at the touch pool.

-The Shark Reef is also home to a handful of unique looking sea creatures.
-These include huge, colorful catfish, saw fish (Its nose looks like an actual chainsaw!), beautifully patterned black-and-white potato cod fish and spiky mine urchins (which look a lot like baby porcupines).
+The Shark Reef is also home to colorful catfish, saw fish, beautifully patterned black-and-white potato cod fish and spiky mine urchins.
 The mine urchins do not move much, but visitors may catch a group of them munching on a "cookie," a nutritious wafer created specifically for their diet.

-Joining the family July 2010, visitors can now see a live female bowmouth guitarfish.
+Visitors can also see a live female bowmouth guitarfish.
 Better known as a shark ray, this animal is considered a vulnerable species and very little is known about it.
 The 5-foot, 90-pound shark ray is one of only a dozen featured in aquariums throughout the United States.